 (2) A street may be closed for more than 3 days under subsection (1) only if the Commission has given at least 14 days’ notice of the closure to the chief executive officers of the City of Cockburn or the Town of Kwinana, or both, as is relevant.

-(3) For the avoidance of doubt, the Authority is an eligible body or person within the meaning of section 20 of the Western Australian Planning Commission Act 1985 in respect to the delegation of a function conferred under this section.
+(3) For the avoidance of doubt, the Authority is a public authority to whom the Commission can, under section 16 of the Planning and Development Act 2005, delegate a function conferred under this section.

 (4) In this section and section 9 —